jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Download a file.md

 ## Download a file in Jigx Management

-Files can be uploaded in Management by:
+Files can be uploaded in Management by following these steps:

 1. Log in to [https://manage.jigx.com](https://manage.jigx.com).
-2. Browse to the required solution's **data** tab a select the record containing the file to be downloaded.
+2. Browse to the required solution's **data** tab and select the record containing the file to be downloaded.
 3. Select the **File** tab in the Edit record pane.
 4. To download the file use the **Download file** link at the top of the record.